-‘BB19’ Houseguests Continue to Ostracize Kevin, Boast About Cursing At Him And Calling Him Old
+‘BB19’ Houseguests Continue To Ostracize Kevin, Boast About Cursing At Him And Calling Him Old

 — Big Brother (@CBSBigBrother) September 1, 2017

 Thus, the Big Brother 19 house continues to be run primarily by one player, Paul, which will probably persist if the houseguests continue to take his word as gospel and consult with him about every move they make in the game.
-RHAP’s Liana Boraas quipped during today’s live feed update that Paul must have studied hypnosis between seasons, as cast members seemed to be entranced by every word he says.
+RHAP quipped during today’s live feed update that Paul must have studied hypnosis between seasons, as cast members seemed to be entranced by every word he says.

 #BBPaul right now ???? #BB19 pic.twitter.com/9ANBAOcfix